dangooddd/pyrepl.nvim/README.md

-  -- built-in provider, works best for ghostty and kitty -- for other terminals use "image" provider image_provider = "placeholders", cell_pattern = "^# %%%%.*$",
+  -- built-in provider, works best for ghostty and kitty -- for other terminals use "image" provider image_provider = "placeholders",
+  -- can also be a function for advanced use cases cell_pattern = "^# %%%%.*$",
   python_path = "python",
   preferred_kernel = "python3",